Replacing the RTX A2000 heatsink isn't rocket science, but we're dealing with expensive hardware so follow these steps carefully.

 To remove the shroud, we need to unscrew all screws apart from the ones in the backplate (the retention bracket).
 They are all T6 screws.

-Unscrew the right two screws first as the are the ones still keeping the PCI bracket in place.
+Unscrew the right two screws first, as they are the ones still keeping the PCI bracket in place.
 You can take off the bracket and then unscrew the rest of the screws.

 Lift the shroud a little bit and carefully detach the fan header.
 This may require small pliers.
 When the header is detached, you can take off the shroud.